+Hypervisor Version

-Hypervisor Version KVM G-vTAP-Pike through Stein releases OVS Mirroring-Rocky and above
+KVM G-vTAP-Pike through Stein releases OVS Mirroring-Rocky and above

+Tooky and above

 Minimum Compute Requirements

 In OpenStack, flavors set the vCPU, memory, and storage requirements for an image.
 Gigamon recommends that you create a flavor that matches or exceeds the minimum recommended requirements listed in the following table.